PoliticalGraveyard.com

 Conn, Hezekiah — of Front Royal, Warren County, Va.
 Postmaster at Front Royal, Va., 1816.
 Burial location unknown.

 Conn, James Henry — Green.
-Candidate for Presidential Elector for California.
+Green candidate for Presidential Elector for California, 2020 (on behalf of Howie Hawkins and Angela Walker).
 Still living as of 2020.

 Conn, Janet M. — of Minneapolis, Hennepin County, Minn.
 Democrat.
 Alternate delegate to Democratic National Convention from Minnesota, 1984.
 Female.
 Still living as of 1984.